 If credit for graduate students is different than credit for undergraduate students, the extra work required should be of a concrete nature, included in calculation of the final grade, and listed explicitly.
 For example, in a class with 3 hours of undergraduate credit and 4 hours of graduate credit, it is necessary to state, "graduate students must lead one class discussion, write weekly summaries that will be graded, and turn in a 25-page paper instead of a 15-page paper," than to simply say, "graduate students will be held to demonstrating graduate level depth in class discussions and assignments."
-Demonstration of graduate-level depth in class discussions and assignments if credit for graduate and undergraduate students is equal.
+Demonstration of graduate-level depth in class discussions and assignments, however, should be expected of graduate students if credit for graduate and undergraduate students is equal.